 When conducting a reevaluation to determine continuing eligibility, some procedures and requirements vary from the initial evaluation process.
-For more information, refer to the document entitled, Q & A: Reevaluations under Part B of the Individuals with Disabilities Education Act (IDEA), found on the Minnesota Department of Education website at: https://education.mn.gov/MDE/dse/sped/caqa/
+For more information, refer to the document entitled, Q & A: Reevaluations under Part B of the Individuals with Disabilities Education Act (IDEA), found on the Minnesota Department of Education website.